dmbarbour/wikilon/docs/ABC.md

          There are no other special chars.
         ~

-*Aside:* While ABC does not support inline literals, some [editable views](CommandLine.md) will do so.
-For convenience in examples, a subprogram like `"hello"` is to be understood as an inline representation for the obvious literal of five characters, even though it would include a line break in ABC.

-The formal semantics of natural numbers and literals is based on Church-encoded command sequences of NOPs or UTF-8 bytes respectively.
-ABC does not provide a convenient syntax for these sequences.
-However, assuming a presentation like `(foo,bar,baz)` for a sequence of three commands:
+The formal semantics of natural numbers and literals is based on Church-encoded command sequences of NOPs (for numbers) or UTF-8 bytes (for literals).
+ABC does not provide a convenient syntax for generic sequences.
+But some editable views like [claw](CommandLine.md) may do so, and may additionally support inline texts like `"hello"`.
+Assuming a claw presentation `(foo,bar,baz)` for a sequence of three commands, it should be possible to unify as follows:

         #7          ==      (,,,,,,)
         #3          ==      (,,)